 Next you will be prompted to connect an optional content management system (CMS) to your site.
 This step will vary depending on the CMS provider, so there are separate tutorials for each supported CMS.
-Click Skip this step to continue on.
+However, for this specific example, you can scroll past this card to continue on.

 5. Configure Environment Variables

 Now, you will be asked to set up environmental variables for your site.
 The "Blog" starter does not use any environment variables so we will skip this step as well.
 Click Build site to continue.

 Once your site is done building, you can view the site in two places:

 Private Build URL

 Use the build URL to preview the deployed site.
 This URL is not indexed and is only accessible via direct link.